Sir John Barrow – Ulverston

 As a result, he became a baronet in 1835 for services to his country.

-After his death in 1848, it was decided to build Hoad Monument (seen in the background of this photo) as a memorial to him with his son laying the foundation stone in 1850.
+After he died in 1848, it was decided to build the Hoad Monument (seen in the background of this photo) as a memorial to him, with his son laying the foundation stone in 1850.

 Ulverston’s Sir John Barrow monument is one of Cumbria’s most prominent and distinctive landmarks.